The Effects of Norco Use: Short-Term, Long-Term, Side Effects, and Treatment

 - Financial problems.

-- Withdrawal symptoms when not on Norco.
+- Opioid withdrawal symptoms when not on Norco.

-- Compulsion to seek the drug, such as by obtaining pills through multiple doctors, on the street, or via the Internet.
+- Compulsion to seek out the drug, such as by obtaining pills through multiple doctors, on the street, or via the Internet.

 - Social withdrawal.